 Calorie Calculations in the United States

-In the U.S., there are six accepted methods.
+In the US, there are six accepted methods for calculating Calories.
 The two most frequently used are the 4-4-9 formula and the Atwater method.

 - 4-4-9.
 In the U.S., most manufacturers use the 4-4-9 method, which assumes that each gram of protein contributes 4 Calories to the caloric total, each gram of carbohydrates contributes 4 Calories, and each gram of fat contributes 9 Calories.